A Chassidic Teaching From the Alter Rebbe – Seeing the Good

-Before my son passed away, I would always pray that he would get married and have a family.
+Before I lost my son, I would always pray that he would get married and have a family.
 I prayed that his life would be filled with Torah and mitzvos and that he would pass on the mesorah to his children.
-His sudden passing left me horribly confused.
-Why didn’t G-d answer my prayers.
+His sudden death left me horribly confused.
+Why didn’t G-d answer my prayers?
+Why do I have to suffer child loss?
 What’s wrong with what I asked for?
 But it’s not what I want.
 It what G-d wants.

 Intellectually I know that G-d always does what’s best for me.
 But in this case, what’s best seems very painful.
-I found that reading a particular section of the Tanya of Rabbi Shneur Zalman of Liadi to be extremely helpful.
-In some sense, it was actually comforting.
+I found that reading a particular section of a Chassidic book entitled the Tanya, by Rabbi Shneur Zalman of Liadi to be extremely helpful.
+In some sense, it was actually a comfort from my grief.
 For at least a month, I read this section over and over to calm my nerves.

 The Tanya, Spiritual Advice for Everyone